WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 At some point, your boss or perhaps you, yourself, will start adding some annoying restrictions to your app.

-- No, we can't use Amazon AWS exclusively for this app.
+- We can't use Amazon AWS exclusively for this app.
-- No, we can't use our on-premises data center for this app.
+- We can't use our on-premise data center for this app.
-- No, the EMC SAN is being phased out soon, so this app cannot use it.
+- The EMC SAN is being phased out soon, so this app cannot use it.

 This is just a small sample of the deployment restrictions you might have to work with.
-Now is probably a good time to look at the properties, restrictions, and priorities that Wallaroo Labs considered when creating a data redundancy strategy for Wallaroo.
+Let’s look at the properties, restrictions, and priorities that Wallaroo Labs considered when creating a data redundancy strategy for Wallaroo.